OSDeploy/GitBook/osconfig/how-it-works.md

 # How It Works

-OSConfig is a method for manipulating Windows Deployments in the Specialize phase of an MDT Deployment.
+OSConfig is a method for manipulating Windows Deployments in the Specialize phase of an MDT OS Deployment.
 Things are a little different for ConfigMgr OSD, and I will cover that in a bit.
 When customizing OSConfig, you should do everything in MDT and port to ConfigMgr.
 This allows for faster testing cycles.

 I'll give you the details as we go along . . .